yuehanwang17mcp/big-data-spring2018/week-05/WS04_Raster.md

 DATA = "/Users/ehuntley/Desktop/week-05/landsat"
 ```

-## Calculating a Normalized Vegetation Index
+## Calculating a Normalized Difference Vegetation Index

-The first thing we're going to do is use the near-infrared and red bands of the Landsat imagery to calculate a simple index for estimating *how much vegetation* is present in a given raster cell; this simple index is called the Normalized Vegetation Index (NDVI).
+The first thing we're going to do is use the near-infrared and red bands of the Landsat imagery to calculate a simple index for estimating *how much vegetation* is present in a given raster cell; this simple index is called the Normalized Difference Vegetation Index (NDVI).
 We calculate it as follows:

 ![image](./images/ndvi.svg)